-I love work with pattern and imagery and have done a lot with screen printing and stencils in my work.
+I love pots with pattern and imagery and have done a lot with screen printing and stencils in my work.
 Lately I have been wanting to start experimenting with the variety of oxide, underglaze, and glaze pens that are on the market.
-In today’s blog post, I am going to share an excerpt from the PMI archives, which includes tips for working with these handy tools. – Jennifer Harnetty, editor.
+In today’s blog post, I am going to share an excerpt from the PMI archives, which includes… Read More »

 We do a lot of thinking about and talking about the romantic side of being a potter—even those of us who are professional potters must reflect from time to time on how their days just don’t seem to reflect that same rosy story that was the original motivation for working in clay. —Sherman Hall, Editor

 Buy this back issue – $4.99 (PDF only)

 Remember the rule about form following function?
 Well, here’s an issue that really illustrates that your forms can be highly creative and still get the job done.
 Annie Chrietzberg writes about Paul Donnelly’s excellent cup and saucer combinations in our featured project for this issue, and she’s joined by other equally creative takes on the idea of functional creative forms.
 Martha Grover demonstrates how to make a stunning lidded form, and Joan Bruneau and Arthur Halvorsen provide two entirely different takes on ways on making exciting flower holders.
 You’ll enjoy all four projects and much more in this issue.